rickb777/runtemplate/BUILTIN.md

 //go:generate runtemplate -tpl simple/set.tpl Type=int32 Stringer=true Numeric=true
 ```

-The generated code is simple wrapper around a map of the key and type.
+The generated code is simple wrapper around a map of the type.
 It is not suitable for access by more than one goroutine at a time.

 Examples: [Int32Set](builtintest/simple/x_int32_set.go), [StringSet](builtintest/simple/x_string_set.go)